boreq/vivarium/README.md

 Recommended power supply: 10W per meter
 ```

-The strips were self-adhesive, no extra glue was used.
+The strips were self-adhesive, no extra glue was used which was a mistake as
+they started coming off, perhaps due to moisture.
+I'm using the strong double
+sided tape to put them back on.
+We will see if that will help.

 The power connector is one of the standard DC connectors, `2.5/5.5` or
 `2.1/5.5`.
 The connector on this power supply was replaced and it unscrews.
 It